For live links, click to: riverhouses.org/2019-apod-vega

 Why not add apod.nasa.gov to your list of homeschool science bookmarks and pay it a visit whenever the stargazing spirit strikes you. 🔭

-What stellar observations have you made in your homeschool lately? 😊
+What stellar spectacles are you studying in your homeschool this week? 😊

 ❡ Watchers of the skies: This is one of our regular Homeschool Astronomy posts.
 Add your name to our free weekly mailing list (riverhouses.org/newsletter) and get great homeschool teaching ideas delivered right to your mailbox all through the year. 🗞